 GG1

-Lionel’s model of the GG1 is an accurate representation of the real life locomotive.
+Lionel’s model of the legendary GG1 is an accurate representation of the real life locomotive.
 When introduced in 1947, it was impressive and unlike any existing model train locomotive.
-The classic 2332 GG1 heading up a set of three Madison passenger cars was not only an impressive set, but was scale-like in looks, color and overall appearance.
+The classic 2332 GG1 heading up a set of three Madison passenger cars was both impressive and scale-like in looks, color and overall appearance.
 The GG1 remained in the Lionel family for 17 years, finally bowing out in 1963.

 * Scroll down & click on any item number for more details regarding that locomotive *